Road Tunnel Safety

 Methodology of risk assessment

 The applied methods range from the relatively simple measuring against guidelines and standards to the application of well established empirically and theoretically deducted formulations up to the execution of more complex simulation tools like zone models or field models.
-Beside a number of tailored inhouse codes and utilities, for the simulation of the aerodynamics and thermodynamics of tunnel fire ventilation, the proven and well established commercial software IDA-Tunnel (EQUA Simulation AB, Sweden), the public domain code FDS (Fire Dynamics Simulator) and the open source CFD-package OpenFOAM are used.
+Beside a number of tailored inhouse codes and utilities, for the simulation of the aerodynamics and thermodynamics of tunnel fire ventilation a variety of proven, validated and well established commercial software codes are used.

 Practice leader road tunnel safety